Cagayan de Oro (CDO) City Travel Guide: The Whitewater Rafting Capital of the Philippines

 White water rafting in Cagayan de Oro, Philippines

-The Philippines is known for its pristine beaches, tropical islands, and warm hospitality—but beyond its famous destinations lies a city that’s becoming a must-visit for adventure travelers: Cagayan de Oro.
+The Philippines is known for its pristine beaches, tropical islands, and warm hospitality—but beyond its famous destinations lies a city that’s becoming a must-visit for both adventure seekers and culture enthusiasts: Cagayan de Oro City, or simply CDO.

-To make the most of your visit, you can book the best Cagayan de Oro tours, which include rafting excursions, cultural explorations, and guided city adventures.
+To make the most of your visit, you can book the best Cagayan de Oro tours, which include whitewater rafting, city and cultural tours, and day trips to neighboring destinations.

-In this Cagayan de Oro City travel guide, you’ll find everything you need to plan your trip—from how to get there and the best time to visit, to top attractions, adventure activities, and local travel tips.
-Get ready to explore one of the Philippines’ most exciting destinations and discover why Cagayan de Oro City deserves a spot on your travel list.
+In this Cagayan de Oro travel guide, you’ll find everything you need to plan your visit—from how to get there and the best time to go, to top attractions and travel tips for exploring this exciting Northern Mindanao hub.

 Key Takeaways